wacncontent/CustomizeTool/removeCommentOutput/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

 information, and the resulting charge is then loaded into the database.

 The best part is that you only have to go through this process once.
 When the workbook is completed, you just need to add it to the scheduler and it will run hourly or daily at the scheduled time.
-Then it’s just a matter of creating new reports, or customizing existing ones, in order to visualize and analyze the data to get meaningful insights from your cloud usage.
+Then it's just a matter of creating new reports, or customizing existing ones, in order to visualize and analyze the data to get meaningful insights from your cloud usage.

 ### Next Steps

-+ For detailed instructions on creating Cloud Cruiser workbooks and reports, please refer to Cloud Cruiser’s online [documentation](http://docs.cloudcruiser.com/) (valid login required).
++ For detailed instructions on creating Cloud Cruiser workbooks and reports, please refer to Cloud Cruiser's online [documentation](http://docs.cloudcruiser.com/) (valid login required).
 For more information about Cloud Cruiser, please contact [info@cloudcruiser.com](mailto:info@cloudcruiser.com).
 + See [Gain insights into your Windows Azure resource consumption](/documentation/articles/billing-usage-rate-card-overview) for an overview of the Azure Resource Usage and RateCard APIs.
 + Check out the [Azure Billing REST API Reference](https://msdn.microsoft.com/zh-cn/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c) for more information on both APIs, which are part of the set of APIs provided by the Azure Resource Manager.
-+ If you would like to dive right into the sample code, check out our [Windows Azure Billing API Code Samples on Github](https://github.com/Azure/BillingCodeSamples).
++ If you would like to dive right into the sample code, check out our Windows Azure Billing API Code Samples on [Azure Code Samples](https://azure.microsoft.com/documentation/samples/?term=billing).

 ### Learn More
 + See the [Azure Resource Manager Overview](/documentation/articles/resource-group-overview) article to learn more about the Azure Resource Manager.